The author is not beholden to any company, lobby group, or government.

 The life of a wind turbine is expected to be around 25 years.
 What happens to it when it reaches the end of its useful life?
 Some wind farms in the USA have simply been abandoned, leaving broken and rusting towers in conspicuous positions.
-(As of early 2015 no wind farm has ever been abandoned in Australia.)
+(As of early 2020 no wind farm has ever been abandoned without dismantling in Australia.)

 Environmental problemsThere are a number of environmental concerns that are perfectly valid.
-Wind turbines do kill some birds and there are problems involved with the necessary distruction of remnant native vegetation and possible erosion problems connected with the building of roads and hardstands (the bare areas at the bases of the turbines).
-It seems that wind turbines kill a worrying number of bats, but there is a lack of research on this; birds are pretty and visible, bats are rarely seen and are not 'cute and cuddly'. great many other industries) use magnets based on a group of elements called rare earths; the mining of rare earth minerals in third world countries has been carried out with little concern for environmental damage.
-Much of the world's rare earths come from China, see the Guardian Weekly for a description of some of the environmental damage there.
+Wind turbines do kill some birds and there are problems involved with the necessary destruction of remnant native vegetation and possible erosion problems connected with the building of roads and hardstands (the bare areas at the bases of the turbines).
+It seems that wind turbines kill a worrying number of bats, but there is a lack of research on this, perhaps because birds are pretty and visible while bats are rarely seen and are not 'cute and cuddly'.

 Problems to do with poor practice

-Social disruptionSometimes, when a wind farm is proposed, comunities are split into supporters and opponents.
+Social disruptionSometimes, when a wind farm is proposed, communities are split into supporters and opponents.
 Occasionally bad feeling arises.
-In my experience this is more often due to people spreading misinformation about wind farms than being due to the wind farms themselves.
+In my experience this only happens when there is a vocal minority who spread misinformation about wind farms.